vivaria/edisonrul.ing/docs/source/cards/o/opti-camouflage-armor.md

 ### Card Rulings

-●After you have declared a direct attack with your monster equipped with Opti-Camouflage Armor, and then the Opti-Camouflage Armor is destroyed during the attack, you can no longer attack directly and a replay occurs.
+*   After you have declared a direct attack with your monster equipped with Opti-Camouflage Armor, and then the Opti-Camouflage Armor is destroyed during the attack, you can no longer attack directly and a replay occurs.